hypre-space/hypredrive/docs/joss/paper.md

 # Software capabilities

-*hypredrive* is a software package written in C that comprehends a library, `libHYPREDRV`, and an executable.
-The first offers APIs designed to simplify the interaction with *hypre*; while the executable, also named `hypredrive`, performs the solution of linear systems defined via YAML input files.
+*hypredrive* is a software package written in C that includes a library offering APIs designed to simplify the interaction with *hypre* and an executable for performing the solution of linear systems defined via YAML input files.
 Key features of the software are:

 * **Encapsulation**: `libHYPREDRV` wraps the function calls for building solvers and preconditioners in *hypre* through an intuitive YAML interface driven by configuration